ESGF/esgf-globus-download/docs/globus_search_and_download.md

 #### Passing keys to the search

-The search keys must be passed via a Python dictionary
+The search keys must be passed via a Python dictionary.

-The search keys can be passed from the command line via the `-s` (or `--search_keys`) argument, for example the default search can be rewritten as:
+The search keys can be passed from the command line via the `-s` (or `--search_keys`) argument.
+For example, the default search can be rewritten as:
 ```bash
 esgf-globus-download -e 0ed5d694-6b5a-11e9-bf45-0e4a062367b8 -u doutriaux1@globusid.org -s "{'variable':'tas', 'experiment_id': 'historical', 'frequency':'mon', 'institution_id': 'NASA-GISS'}"
 ```

-Searching for `clt` rather than `tas` for an `amip` experiment would be done via:
+Searching for `clt` rather than `tas` and for an `amip` experiment would be done via:

 ```bash
 esgf-globus-download -e 0ed5d694-6b5a-11e9-bf45-0e4a062367b8 -u doutriaux1@globusid.org --search_keywords "{'variable':'clt', 'experiment_id': 'amip', 'frequency':'mon', 'institution_id': 'NASA-GISS'}"